mrakgr/The-Spiral-Language/readme.md

     Some of the things he tried like flattening the AST that he thought would have benefit made absolutely no difference to performance.
 Things like optimizing the way `Op`s are represented would severely undermine the ergonomics of the compiler.
 Parser could be speed up significantly, but it is not a overhead.
 Actually it is, but it is not the one that is bothersome.

     The partial evaluator is an enigma - reason tells that it is already fast for the kinds of work it is doing based on a rough comparison with other compilers.
-It is probably even faster than some other functional langauges.
-On the other hand, if the kinds of things it is doing can't be made any faster that bode ill for not just Spiral, but for the future of programming languages.
+It is probably even faster than most other functional languages simply due to how simple it is.
+On the other hand, if the kinds of things it is doing can't be made any faster that bodes ill for not just Spiral, but for the future of programming languages.

     To put it like this - if Spiral was 10x slower than it was now, then it would be much less useful.
 If it was 100x slower then there would be no point in using it.
 This value estimate goes into the other direction as well.
 Spiral would be a lot more valuable if it were 10x faster.
 Performance simply matters everywhere and always - compilers are not the exception.